 Cynthia Klein-Banai, Associate Chancellor for Sustainability

-Cynthia enjoys outdoor activities such as gardening, hiking, and raising hens, especially with her husband and three daughters.
+Cynthia enjoys yoga and outdoor activities such as gardening, hiking, and raising hens, especially with her husband and three daughters.

 Kate Yoshida, Program Coordinator (Grants & Development)

 Kate’s role in the Office of Sustainability focuses on identifying funding opportunities, proposal preparation, grant administration and program development.
 She completed her Master’s in Urban Planning and Policy at UIC with concentrations in environmental planning and economic development.
 She has BSGS in economics from Northwestern University.
 Kate worked as a commercial real estate underwriter and documentation analyst at a large commercial bank before staying at home with her two sons.
-Her volunteer work includes community gardening and playing double bass in the Lake Shore Symphony Orchestra.
 Kate also teaches Kundalini yoga and meditation and loves weaving and knitting.